basscss/deprecated/README.md

 </div>
 ```

-For larger or smaller gutters, use any of the white space utilities.
+For larger or smaller gutters, use any other step on the white space scale.

 ```html
 <div class="clearfix mxn1 border border-blue">